The tender process

 The distribution network identifies locations where an element of interruptible capacity would be beneficial for the management of the gas distribution system.

-The distribution network invites offers from eligible consumers to provide interruptible capacity through an interruption tender process or auction.
+The distribution network invites offers from eligible consumers, via their shipper, to provide interruptible capacity through an interruption tender process or auction.

 The distribution network assesses any bids received on the basis of economic viability.